1Solon/obsidian/General/NAS & GPU-Compute Box.md

 ---
 * (1) The extra HDD is flexible, as the price *with* optional exceeds the budget- this can be cut- especially if it compromises the future expansions section.
 Note that at current rate of expansion it will take `3~` years to exceed our current storage capacity of `8tb`.

 * (2) While the above is true, having that extra drive gives options to expand storage.
-It also allows for
+It also allows for [Raid 1]([Standard RAID levels - Wikipedia](https://en.wikipedia.org/wiki/Standard_RAID_levels)), I.E a completely redundant drive- providing a backup in case one drive fails.